GetOccasion/occasion-apidocs/source/includes/_orders.md

-quantity | true | The quantity of this order that was purchased description | true | The title of the product or order items purchased with this order balance | false | The total balance left to be paid on this order session_identifier | false | An identifier used to associate this order with a session of an order form (conversion tracking, etc.) customer_name | false | The name the customer used to purchase this order customer_email | false | The email the customer used to purchase this order customer_zip | false | The zip code the customer used to purchase this order
+quantity | true | The quantity of this order that was purchased description | true | The title of the product or order items purchased with this order balance | false | The total balance left to be paid on this order session_identifier | false | A unique identifier used to associate this order with a session of an order form (conversion tracking, etc.) customer_name | false | The name the customer used to purchase this order customer_email | false | The email the customer used to purchase this order customer_zip | false | The zip code the customer used to purchase this order